Ranjani Shettar: Work

 Shettar's work incorporates a range of materials, including beeswax, wood, organic dyes, vegetal pastes, lacquer, steel, and cloth, which she uses to construct large-scale installations.
 Her approach often draws from Indian craft traditions, incorporating methods that reflect historical techniques.

 Her sculptures often feature hand-carved wood, with attention to maintaining the material's original surface and texture.

 Shettar's practice also includes wall-mounted wood compositions.
 An example is Touch Me Not (2006–2007), which is held in the Kiran Nadar Museum of Art collection.

 Her site-specific installations include works like Seven Ponds and a Few Rain Drops (2017), which became part of the permanent collection at the Metropolitan Museum of Art in 2018.
 Another example is Sing Along (2008–2009), which is in the Kiran Nadar Museum of Art collection.

 Shettar has also developed works made from hand-formed wax elements connected with cotton thread.
 One such work, Just a Bit More (2005–2006), now in the collection of the Museum of Modern Art (MoMA) in New York, uses these materials to form a web-like composition.

 Shettar has also worked with industrial materials.
 Her sculpture titled Me, No, Not Me, Buy Me, Eat Me, Wear Me, Have Me, Me, No, Not Me (2006–2007) was included in the inaugural exhibition of the rooftop sculpture garden at the San Francisco Museum of Modern Art.

 While primarily known for sculpture, Shettar has worked in other media.
 Varsha, an artist's book, was developed in partnership with the Museum of Modern Art.
 In 2021, she created the print Alae alae as part of The Metropolitan Museum of Art's 150th anniversary projects.

+Other notable presentations of her work include Earth Songs for a Night Sky at The Phillips Collection (May - August 2019), Dewdrops and Sunshine at The National Gallery of Victoria (November 2011 - February 2012), MOMENTUM 10 at the Institute of Contemporary Art in Boston (March - July 2008),and FOCUS at the Modern Art Museum of Fort Worth (December 2008 - February 2009).